How HomeFit works

 Here you’ll be asked to answer 20 or so questions spread over 3 sections: dry, warm and safe & efficient.
 It should take you less than half an hour to complete, including some time to check under the home and in the roof space.
 If you know your home well, it should take you less than 10 minutes.

-If you're unsure what a question means click on the information "i" to the right of the question.
-This will bring up helpful information on what to look for.
+If you're unsure what a question means, click on the information "i" to the right of the question.
+This will bring up additional information on what to look for.

-The online check won't give you a HomeFit certificate - for this you'll need to get a qualified HomeFit assessor to visit the property.
+The online check won't give you a HomeFit certificate - for this you'll need to pay for a qualified HomeFit Assessor to visit the property.
 This assessment will provide a tailored report with suggestions to improve your home, and confirmation that the Healthy Homes Standards have been met.

 HomeFit has a higher standard called HomeFit PLUS.
 This requires homes to have:

 - energy efficient hot water